yahav-a/RPiCar/README.md

 RPiCar
 ======

-Raspberry Pi remote Car controlling
+remote control interface for a Raspberry Pi based car.